DianaNites/nupe/docs/design.md

 This document describes design decisions in Nupe

+## Goals / Pipedreams

+- `no_std` from the ground up
+- Simple safety invariants in unsafe code
+- Extensive safe API
+- Seamlessly work with (mutable) in memory data, or owned data
+- Miri runs on the entire codebase
+- Should be as fast and small as possible, favoring fast
+- Should be usable entirely without allocating, though may require `alloc` to be linked.

 ## Code Layout / Organization

 Our design uses roughly 3 conceptual "layers" for describing the